 Dream Idea Proposals

 Click on the professor's name to view their original proposal.
+(Only the underlined names received funding, due to lack of resources in the early years.)

 Click here for tips on how to craft a successful proposal.